rvalien/orbbot/README.md

 ### usage

 Orbb can help:
-`$map`     🗺️ choose random map
+`map`     🗺️ choose random map
-`$profile` 😸 show quake profile link `$profile some_name`
+`profile` 😸 show quake profile link `profile some_name`
-`$spec`    Bot send vote message with question like: `Who want to play now?` If player, that set positive reaction, more than 8, bot choose random spectators.
+`spec`    Bot send vote message with question like: `Who want to play now?` If player, that set positive reaction, more than 8, bot choose random spectators.
-`$team`    👨‍👩‍👧‍👦 vs 👨‍👨‍👧‍👧 shuffle members of voice channel to 2 teams and spectators
+`team`    👨‍👩‍👧‍👦 vs 👨‍👨‍👧‍👧 shuffle members of voice channel to 2 teams and spectators
-`$team anything`    👨‍👩‍👧‍👦 vs 👨‍👨‍👧‍👧 shuffle members who set positive reaction to 2 teams and spectators
+`team anything`    👨‍👩‍👧‍👦 vs 👨‍👨‍👧‍👧 shuffle members who set positive reaction to 2 teams and spectators
-`$pzdc`    OMG mode!
+`pzdc`    OMG mode!
 Random team, map and character.
 Prepare to suffer.
+`ping` used to check if the bot is alive
-`$help`    Shows this message and more info for commands.
+`help`    Shows this message and more info for commands.

 #### info:
-in `$pzdc` & `$team anything` command use emoji vote mode.
+in `pzdc` & `team anything` command use emoji vote mode.
 You need to react on bot vote message.
 example:
 ![](./vote_exmpl.png)